-The main factors contributing to the "in the pipeline" perception are the many ad-HUD and the NAIHC.
+The main factors contributing to the "in the pipeline" perception are the many administrative delays which accompany the Cooperative Agreement entered into by HUD and the NAIHC.
 The NAIHC receives its funds on a reimbursement basis after incurring costs for HUD-approved activities.
-The NAIHC's current Cooperative Agreement with HUD took 6 months to complete from March 4, 2005, when NAIHC hereited as Statement of Work to HUD to Sertersher 14, 2005, when NAIHC Agreement with HUD took 6 months to complete from March 4, 2005, when NAIHC submitted a Statement of Work to HUD to September 14, 2005, when it was exe-cuted.
+The NAIHC's current Cooperative Agreement with HUD took 6 months to complete from March 4, 2005, which with the Cooperative Agreement with HUD took 6 months to complete from March 4, 2005, which with the Cooperative Agreement with HUD took 6 months to complete from March 4, 2005, which will be a complete from Mar Agreement with HUD took 6 months to complete from March 4, 2005, when NAIHC submitted a Statement of Work to HUD to September 14, 2005, when it was executed.
 This process includes eight different steps within HUD before approval to the NAIHC is granted.
 While HUD shows these funds as unused, NAIHC can show that the funds will be exhausted by the activities of the NAIHC throughout the year.
 If House passed levels of technical assistance funding prevail, NAIHC shuts down, it is that simple.
-For fiscal year 2007, the House has proposed \$990,000 for technical assistance and it is no average for the NAIHC and it is no average.

-assistance and training services for the NAIHC and it is no exaggeration to say that, with this or a similar level of funding in the next fiscal year, the NAIHC will close its doors in or around January 2007.
-Perhaps HUD intends to satisfy the de-mand for technical assistance and training by tribes and TDHEs thereafter, Mr. Chairman, but this is the stark reality for the NAIHC.
+For fiscal year 2007, the House has proposed \$990,000 for technical excistored and training agrees for the NAIHC and it is no evergement to see assistance and training services for the NAIHC and it is no exaggeration to say that, with this or a similar level of funding in the next fiscal year, the NAIHC will close its doors in or around January 2007.
+Perhaps HUD intends to satisfy the demand for technical assistance and training by tribes and TDHEs thereafter, Mr. Chairman, but this is the stark reality for the NAIHC.

 The NAHASDA defines a clear government-to-government relationship between the U.S. Government and Indian tribes for purposes of providing housing and sets forth the trust responsibility of the U.S. Government to assist tribes in providing housing and improve economic development to their members.
 Indian Self-determination, to be meaningful, means that the Indian tribes themselves, not HUD, design, implement, and conduct housing and related programs for their members.
 Under this policy, tribal governments plan, conduct and administer Indian housing programs and services for their own people.
-In passing the NAHASDA, Congress in-tended HUD's role to be residual and to be minimally intrusive into tribal decisionmaking when it comes to housing.
+In passing the NAHASDA, Congress intended HUD's role to be residual and to be minimally intrusive into tribal decisionmaking when it comes to housing.
 HUD's extensive and often heavy-handed oversight of Indian housing programs undermines the ability of tribal governments to make their own decisions about how to house and protect their people and manage their affairs.
 Rather than promoting Indian Self-Determination, tribes are subjected to severe and overly burdensome regulations that not only hinder their housing programs but, more significantly, the regulations harm the welfare of their people.